-Table 1.
-Comparison of friction factor

-Geometry (three turn helical coil) Method Pressure drop [Pa] Friction factor

-Without ovality and Numerical 1293 0.0111

-wrinkles Experimental 1303 0.0113

-With ovality Numerical 1342 0.0121

-With ovality and Numerical 2036 0.0262

-wrinkles Experimental 2132 0.0281
+Geometry (three turn helical coil) Method Pressure drop [Pa] Friction factor Without ovality and wrinkles Numerical 1293 0.0111 Experimental 1303 0.0113 With ovality Numerical 1342 0.0121 With ovality and wrinkles Numerical 2036 0.0262 Experimental 2132 0.0281

-The isolated wrinkles in the helical coil contribute to a significant global pressure drop and also has a dominant effect on local behavior such as negative pressure.
-The above behavior will have implications on heat transfer aspects of helical coil which in turn may lead to crack initiation.
-In the event of the fluid being a refrigerant, it will have considerable environmental impact.
-Hence, it is necessary to investigate the local behavior by considering a critical portion of the coil.
-A much finer mesh is used for the critical portion to better capture the flow behavior.
+The isolated wrinkles in the helical coil contribute to a significant global pressure drop and have a dominant effect on local behaviour, such as negative pressure.
+The above behaviour will affect the heat transfer aspects of a helical coil, leading to crack initiation.
+In the event of the fluid being a refrigerant, it will have a considerable environmental impact.
+Hence, it is necessary to investigate the local behaviour by considering a critical portion of the coil.
+A much finer mesh is used for the critical portion to better capture the flow behaviour.